-November 2023 Inducement Offer ('New Warrants')
+November 2023 Inducement Offer ("New Warrants")

 In November 2023, the Company issued common stock warrants to purchase an aggregate of 2,143,000 shares of common stock at an exercise price of \$1.92 per warrant.
 Additionally, 128,580 common stock warrants were issued to the Placement Agent ("Placement Agent Warrants") at an exercise price of \$2.5563 per warrant.
-The New Warrants and Placement Agent Warrants are recorded for as a liability on the Balance Sheet and are adjusted to estimated fair value at period end through "Gain (loss) on warrant liability" on the Statement of Operations and Comprehensive Loss.
-The estimated fair value of the New Warrants was \$2.5 million and \$3.1 million as of March 31, 2024 and December 31, 2023, respectively.
+The New Warrants and Placement Agent Warrants are recorded as a liability on the Balance Sheet and are adjusted to estimated fair value at period end within "Gain (loss) on warrant liability" on the Statement of Operations and Comprehensive Loss.
+The estimated fair value of the New Warrants was \$1.9 million and \$3.1 million as of June 30, 2024 and December 31, 2023, respectively.